pytroll/fcidecomp/documentation/solution-design/source/support_to_usage_patterns.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :ref:`Panoply <[PANOPLY]>` and :ref:`HDFView <[HDFVIEW]>` have been identified as the key software based on netCDF-Java
 to support.

-The integration of the FCIDECOMP software in these applications can be achieved by instructing them
+The integration of the FCIDECOMP software in these applications is achieved by instructing them
 to use the netCDF-C library (instead of netCDF-Java) to read netCDF files
 (see related :ref:`github issue <[NETCDF_JAVA_GITHUB]>`).
 Support is then granted by describing the aforementioned
 procedure in the FCIDECOMP software documentation.

 The issue of a generic integration with :ref:`Unidata Netcdf-Java <[NETCDF_JAVA]>` is discussed in
-:ref:`design_justifications`.
+:ref:`_a_design_justifications`.